Nicholas Conard: Research

+Conard is a specialist in the study of Paleolithic archaeology.
+He mainly works on sites from the middle to late Pleistocene of Germany and South Africa, but has also directed and co-directed fieldwork taking place in Iran, the United Arab Emirates, and Syria.
+His research combines analysis of stone tools, faunal remains, and site formation processes to better understand the context of late human evolution, including the evolution of modern humans and their subsequent dispersal out of Africa.

-Conard is the project leader of a team working on an archaeological examination of the Hohle Fels cave in the Swabian Jura area, a low mountain range in Baden-Württemberg, Germany, bounded by the Danube in the southeast and the upper Neckar in the northwest.
-This is near where the Löwenmensch figurine, (meaning "lion-human") was found in 1939, forgotten due to the war, and only reexamined following a 1997 discovery of additional parts of the figurine.
-Conard's team has been exploring the Hohe Fels site for approximately twenty years.
-Recently they uncovered more fragments of human female figurines that date to the Aurignacian, an Upper Paleolithic culture, confirming dates exceeded only by the Löwenmensch figurine and that such female figurines are more widely distributed than thought previously.
+Some of his most important scientific contributions have come as the project leader of a team working on an archaeological examination of the Hohle Fels cave in the Swabian Jura area, a low mountain range in Baden-Württemberg, Germany, bounded by the Danube in the southeast and the upper Neckar in the northwest.
+This is near where the Löwenmensch figurine (meaning "lion-human") was found in 1939, forgotten due to the war, and reexamined only following a 1997 discovery of additional parts of the figurine.
+Conard's team has been exploring the Hohe Fels site since the mid- to late 2000s.
+In 2015 they uncovered more fragments of human female figurines that date to the Aurignacian, an Upper Paleolithic culture, confirming dates exceeded only by the Löwenmensch figurine and that such female figurines are more widely distributed than had been thought previously.
+While under his direction, the Caves and Ice Age Art in the Swabian Jura were inscribed on the UNESCO World Heritage List in 2017.

+Conard is leader of the research project at Schöningen, a 300,000-year-old site where prehistoric humans made and used wooden spears and throwing sticks, hunted horses, butchered straight-tusked elephants, and processed bear pelts.

+Sibudu Cave is a prehistoric rock shelter and an important archaeological site from the Middle Stone Age in South Africa, dating between 77,000 and 38,000 years ago.
+Conard, director of excavations at the site since 2011, has lauded it for the quality of preservation of an extensive Middle Stone Age record, as shown by the large assemblage of stone tools and organic materials.